ChadRehmKineticData/kinetic-bridgehub-adapter-infoblox/README.md

-# kinetic-bridgehub-adapter-chef
+# kinetic-bridgehub-adapter-infoblox
-A Kinetic Bridgehub adapter for Chef
+A Kinetic Bridgehub adapter for Infoblox